 The mascot of Pokémon Gold and Lugia's polar opposite, Ho-Oh is a Fire and Flying type Legendary Pokémon and the master of the Legendary Beasts, Entei, Raikou, and Suicune.
 Ho-Oh was also one of the very first Legendary Pokémon to appear in the show, showing up in the very first episode after Ash faced off against a flock of Spearow to protect Pikachu.

-As a Fire and Flying type, Ho-Oh is takes double damage from Electric and Water, and it takes quad damage from Rock.
+As a Fire and Flying type, Ho-Oh is weak to Electric and Water type damage, but it has a double weakness to Rock type moves.
 It has a very wide range of move types including Fire, Flying, Grass, Psychic, Steel, and Fighting.
 However, a lot has changed since the last time the Rainbow Pokémon featured in Raids.
 With the introduction of Mega Evolution and the rebalance of Shadow Pokémon, there are a number of solid strategies for taking out this Legendary Pokémon.

-A Rock type Fossil Pokémon from Gen IV, Rampardos is the best possible counter for Ho-Oh.
-Its first stage, Cranidos has been featured in events and Eggs, and it only requires 50 Candies to evolve, so many players have an abundance of candy for powering it up.
-As a Rock type, it resists Fire and Flying type moves, but takes double damage from Fighting, Grass, and Steel attacks.
+A Rock type Fossil Pokémon from Gen IV, Rampardos is an excellent counter for Ho-Oh.
+Its first stage, Cranidos has been featured in events and eggs, and it only requires 50 Candies to evolve, so many players have an abundance of Candy for powering it up.
+As a Rock type, it resists Fire and Flying type moves, but takes increased damage from Fighting, Grass, and Steel attacks.
 The moveset you're looking for is Smack Down and Rock Slide.

 The Rock and Dark type Tyranitar from Gen II has had widespread availability, having been the star of a Community Day, featured in Raids, and even as a Shadow Pokémon.
 Most players have a few fully powered up Tyranitar, if not an entire team.
 It's resistant to Flying, Fire, and Psychic, but weak against Steel, Grass, and Fighting.
 Its weakness to Fighting is a quad weakness too.
 Still, if you're bringing Tyranitar to this Raid, you'll want it to know Smack Down and Stone Edge.